Scille/parsec-cloud/docs/rfcs/1020-collaborative-edition.md

 When the writers list change (added or removed) or the creation of the manifest is `< now() - CRYPTPAD_SESSION_TIMEOUT * 0.9`, we need to rotate the session key.

-> `CRYPTPAD_SESSION_TIMEOUT` is configured on the CryptPad server side, it defines how long a session is keep alive once the last user quit the session.
+> `CRYPTPAD_SESSION_TIMEOUT` is configured on the CryptPad server side, it defines how long a session is kept alive once the last user quit the session.
-> That value should be know by the client (the value should be provided by the server as it's can change depending on the CryptPad server)
+> That value should be know by the client (the value should be provided by the server as it can change depending on the CryptPad server)

 The rotation is performed by the users currently using the session (and writers wanting to join), everyone will try to generate and shared a new manifest key, but everyone will have a random jitter (between 100ms-1000ms), the last author will not have such jitter.